-You can run the search-match calculation e.g. by pressing <Ctrl+M> (<Cmd+M> on the Mac), by pressing the button in the toolbar, or by running the "Search-match" command from the "Search" menu.
-Match! will now calculate figure-of-merit (FoM) values for all entries in the current answer set (i.e. for the whole reference database if you did not enter any selection criteria, like elements etc.)13.
+You can run the search-match calculation e.g. by pressing <Ctrl+M> (<Cmd+M> on the Mac), by pressing the volution in the toolbar, or by running the "Search-match" command from the "Search" menu.
+Match! will now

 Figure-of-merit calculation